daljit46/mrtrix3-ci-test/cmake-instructions.md

 ## Testing

 This is very much WIP.
-To run the tests, you need to build the project as described above and then, from the build directory, run `ctest --output-on-failure`.
+To run the tests, you need to build the project as described above and then, from the build directory, run `ctest`.

 Each test is prefixed by its category, so binary test names start with `bin_` and unit test names start with `unit_`.